Information about Special Educational Needs / The Local Offer

 How accessible is the school both indoors and outdoors?

-How are parents involved in the school?
+How are parents and carers involved in the school?

 How will my child be included in activities outside the school classroom including school trips?